Dram Shop Liability Lawyers

 Injured by a Driver Under the Influence of Alcohol?
 Get Justice!

-For more information about dram shop law time limits in a state other than Arizona or New Mexico, please contact our alcohol-related accident lawyers today by calling toll-free (844) 977-1900, through our 24/7 live chat feature or by submitting an online case evaluation form.
+For more information about dram shop law time limits in a state other than Arizona or New Mexico, please contact our alcohol-related accident lawyers today by calling toll-free 844-977-1900 or through our 24/7 LiveChat feature or by submitting an online case evaluation form.

-At Lerner and Rowe, our firm has the resources, knowledge, and experience needed to successfully handle dram shop liability cases.
-We are committed to pursuing justice by helping innocent people who are injured by drunk drivers, as well as the families of those who are killed in alcohol-related collisions.
+At Lerner and Rowe, our firm has the resources, knowledge, and the experience needed to successfully handle dram shop liability cases.
+We will pursue justice by helping innocent people injured by drunk drivers as well as by helping the families of those killed in alcohol-related collisions.

-Our legal team will not stop until those who share responsibility for the severe injuries and/or death caused by a drunk driver are held accountable for failing to consume and serve alcohol responsibly.
+Our legal team will not stop until those who share responsibility for the severe injuries and/or death caused by a drunk driver receive accountability for failing to consume and serve alcohol responsibly.